Popular: CRM, Project Management, Analytics

 • Prompt‑engineering flexibility: Rich controls over prompts, symmetry, style, topology, resolution, textures—though effective use requires experience.

-Trustpilot, Reddit & Reality: Feedback Breakdown
+Trustpilot, Reddit and Reality: Feedback Breakdown

 Trustpilot (13 reviews, average 2.0/5) shows overwhelmingly negative sentiment: